Imagine you're sitting at your desk when the phone rings and the person on the line shares that you've moved up on the waitlist.

 If you answer these six questions before you write, you will create a roadmap for copy that connects and converts.

-When you work backwards from your destination—you are certain to distill key points that deliver results.
+When you work backward from your destination—you are sure to distill critical points that deliver results.

 Are you ready to write copy but still not sure what to say or how to say it?

 I specialize in Done-FOR-You and Done-WITH-You copywriting services.